mv1388/aitoolbox/README.md

 ### DataParallel - via TTDataParallel

-To use DataParallel-like multiGPU training with TrainLoop just switch the TrainLoop's `gpu_mode` parameter to `'dp'`:
+To use DataParallel-like multiGPU training with TrainLoop just set the TrainLoop's `gpu_mode` parameter to `'dp'`:
 ```python
 from aitoolbox.torchtrain.train_loop import *
 from aitoolbox.torchtrain.parallel import TTDataParallel